Easy Tuscan White Bean Soup

 Instructions

-1. Heat olive oil in a large pot over medium heat; sauté onion, carrots, and celery until softened and fragrant, about 5‑7 minutes.
+1. Heat olive oil in a large pot over medium heat, then sauté the finely chopped yellow onion until translucent and fragrant, about 5 minutes.

-4. Bring to a gentle boil, then reduce to a simmer and add rinsed cannellini beans.
+4. Pour in vegetable broth, bring to a gentle boil, then reduce to a simmer and let it cook for 10 minutes.

 Nutrition per Serving (estimate)